nikaspran/nikaspran.github.io/_posts/2014-09-27-unit-testing-ui-router-configuration.md

 I've personally found a couple of hidden bugs in my apps while researching how to best approach this.
 The tests not only verify functionality is correct, but also serve as a high-level overview of your application routing.

+By suggestion from [Fernando Araujo](http://nikas.praninskas.com/angular/2014/09/27/unit-testing-ui-router-configuration/#comment-2273936546) I've created an [example repository](https://github.com/nikaspran/example-ui-router-testing) that showcases everything in this post.